 Before being named as CRO, Mr. Sutherland held roles at MCAN where he was at times responsible for or was actively involved with term deposits, liquidity management, outsourcing, portfolio management, mortgage fundings, investment management, compliance and anti-money laundering.
-Prior to joining MCAN, Mr. Sutherland was with KPMG, where he worked in the corporate finance and audit practices, primarily serving financial institutions.

 Mr. Sutherland is an Institute of Corporate Directors, Director in Canada and a member of the Institute of Corporate Directors.